Branding 101: How The NBA Brand Built A Global Presence

 But building a sports brand is one of the most challenging tasks across industries.
 Within the sports industry, many categories exist, which makes finding a widespread customer base difficult.

 From its origins in the U.S. to garnering one billion viewers worldwide, the growth of the NBA has been no simple feat.
-But it happened, and the NBA’s team made it happen with finesse.
+But it happened, and the NBA’s marketing team made it happen with finesse.

 Well, building an audience that will travel with you for years, irrespective of their background, location, and culture, requires a lot of planning.
 And strategic marketing.
 Well-thought-out strategies and an innate understanding of the sports world helped the NBA immensely.